amuvarma13/orpheus/readme.md

   We will also soon release a bigger, more extensively trained model that doesn't have any of the above issues.</p>
 </details>

+# Training

+You may wish to customise this model to you use case.
+In a few simple steps you can teach the model to speak with emotion, certain niche words, give it a personality, and more.
+You should view tuning this model as an identical to tuning an LLM.

+Training is generally in 2 stages: first we train the language model to speak/behave with certain properties, then we train the speech modules so that the model can accept speech.

+We've attached scripts and sample datasets for tuning the model as shown in the demos at the top of the page.
+Also below are training costs.